-The top heritage assets and specific territorial challenges are Lack of data (and data-driven policies) and unknown destination.
-In Latvia, we have been pioneers in digital data analytics regarding the global visitor flow analysis through artificial intelligence in the local climate context.
-Therefore, we are eager to develop Smart data monitoring and management system for circular cultural tourism in Kuldiga as well as to develop sustainable human-centred innovations for circular cultural tourism to display the heritage asset.
+The specific territorial challenges are Lack of data (and data-driven policies) and being unknown destination.
+Latvia has been a pioneer in digital data analytics regarding the global visitor flow analysis through artificial intelligence in the local climate context.
+Therefore, they are eager to develop Smart data monitoring and management system for circular cultural tourism in Kuldiga as well as to develop sustainable human-centred innovations for circular cultural tourism to display the heritage asset.